When you need a rewarding LA view without breaking a sweat.

 7. Elysian Park Near Dodger Stadium

 There’s practically no bad view in Elysian Park, but the one overlooking Dodger Stadium is simply iconic.
-You can also take a short drive to Angels Point further down the road with an equally epic views.
+You can also take a short drive to Angels Point further down the road with equally epic views.

 Location: Academy Road, Los Angeles, CA 90012